Bellstrom/toccare-interactive-map-maker/release-builds/toccare-win32-x64/resources/app/CONTRACT.md

 ## Task 4
 ### Map Zooming: Can the map be zoomed in and out?
-1. Launch Toccare Map Maker.
+1. Follow the steps in Task #1.
 2. Place cursor anywhere in the map area.
 3. Scroll up with the scroll wheel.
 4. Verify that the grid increases in size.